telepresenceio/telepresence.io/DEVELOPING.md

    # Production or production-like
-   yarn run gatsby build    # Build a production-build, writing it to ./public/ yarn run gatsby serve    # Serve ./public/ at http://localhost:9000/
+   yarn run gatsby build    # Build a production-build, writing it to ./public/ ./bin/serve.js           # Serve ./public/ at http://localhost:9000/ (see below for commentary)

    # Other
    yarn run gatsby clean    # Clean ./.cache/, which sometimes becomes corrupt.